davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 - changes (22%) must be accounted for, though there will always be things you did not account for (min 12%)
 - all these seemingly small changes have a large *overall* impact on time and cost

-## Scenarios
+## Modelling

-Of course, every project is different; in fact, the difficult project I spoke about at the start had three distinct phases, each of which threw up different estimation challenges and realities.
+Of course, every project is different; there's nothing to say that the proportions and numbers above relate to any other team or project.

+The difficult project I spoke about at the start had three distinct phases, each of which threw up different estimation challenges and realities:

-Phase 1 required building a prototype around a partner's legacy technology.
-Phase 2 threw up issues around migrating the prototype to a more mature architecture whilst delivering a raft of new features.
-In Phase 3 we realised the database (supplied by the company's now-departed data scientist) wouldn't be appropriate going forward and the "work outside the work" ended up being nearly _double_ the originally-planned work.
+- Phase 1 required building a prototype around a partner's legacy technology
+- Phase 2 threw up issues around maturing the architecture whilst delivering new functionality and removing old
+- Phase 3 revealed major unsuitability around the (inherited) database stack that ballooned the "work outside the work" to nearly _double_ the originally-planned work

+How would this project look if modelled?

-Below is a simplified imagination of all three phases which you can **click through** to get a feel:
+You can click through the visualisation below to get a (very!) rough feel:

 <MediaGallery media="comparison" prev-text="Earlier" next-text="Later" :wrap="false" />